trespodnas/az-snap-runbooks/README.md

 #### What does it do?:
 Creates two python runbooks under an automation account Takes scheduled snapshots of named vm's <br>
-Expires/removes all snapshots in subscription after set threshold, which is set via SNAP_EXPIRE_THRESHOLD variable.
+Expires/removes all snapshots in subscription after set threshold (set via SNAP_EXPIRE_THRESHOLD env. variable).

 #### Getting started:
 * Clone this repo./copy to your environment<br>